YF-W/DBUNet/FFBModule/Testing Result.md

-# 1) Preliminary research progress: Construction of universal feature fusion components FFB
+# 1) Preliminary research progress: Construction of universal feature fusion components
-# 初步研究进展：构造通用性特征融合组件 FFB
-The question you mentioned is of great significance and will greatly contribute to the research quality of our manuscript.
-Following the previous question, we believe that the two recommendations are relevant and gradually deepening.
+# 基于元学习的自适应组件——初步研究进展：构造通用性特征融合组件 Feature Fusion Bottleneck (FFB)

 Through in-depth discussion, we believe that:
 Other important open source models can be used to further test the effectiveness of our proposed modules.

 The main methods are:
 In the comparison method, select as many networks as possible, insert the modules we have constructed into them, and implement post-insertion testing in a completely consistent engineering environment to compare the network performance before and after the insertion.

-The above experimental process not only achieves module verification, but also is an important part of our model tuning.
-We hope to apply this tuning method to as many other open-source models as possible to verify the tuning effect.

 # 2) Specific solution to the problem
 By analyzing the model of DBUNet and combining it with the profiling of all the comparative models, we have deployed the work as follows: